dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-kind.md

 linkTitle: "KiND"
 weight: 1100
 description: >
-  How to setup Dapr on a KiND cluster.
+  How to set up Dapr on a KiND cluster.
 ---

 # Set up a KiND cluster